 I know too well that some parent themselves is lacking the love from their parents.
 That makes it so difficult to give, what you don’t have.

-But the child is very responsive to physical care, close eye contact and kind supportive words spoken in the situation.
-Very quickly baby will look back intensively and relax in your arms.
+The child is very responsive to physical care, close eye contact and kind supportive words spoken in the situation.
+Very quickly your baby will look back intensively and relax in your arms.

 Susan Hart a Danish psychologist is writing books on the child’s emotional development in regard the brains development too.
 She describes that lack of eye contact and warm smiles deprives the baby of sleep and getting a daily rhythm.